Kuwait travel guide

 Entry Requirements :

 US citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
-A visa is required, and can be obtained on arrival for a max. stay of 3 months.
+A visa is required, and can be obtained on arrival for a maximum stay of 3 months.

 British citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
-A visa is required, and can be obtained on arrival for a max. stay of 3 months.
+A visa is required, and can be obtained on arrival for a maximum stay of 3 months.

 Canadian citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
-A visa is required, and can be obtained on arrival for a max. stay of 3 months.
+A visa is required, and can be obtained on arrival for a maximum stay of 3 months.

 Australian citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
-A visa is required, and can be obtained on arrival for a max. stay of 3 months.
+A visa is required, and can be obtained on arrival for a maximum stay of 3 months.

 South African citizens must have a passport that is valid for at least six months beyond their arrival, and require a visa, to enter Kuwait.
-A visa can be obtained on arrival for up to one month only, provided (i) travellers are holding confirmation from the transporting airline that their visa is available on arrival, (ii) that they are entering Kuwait for touristic purposes, (iii) that they have a sponsor in Kuwait who is in possession of the original visa, and (iv) that they stay in Kuwait for a maximum of 30 days.
+A visa can be obtained on arrival for up to one month only, provided (i) travellers are holding confirmation that their visa is available on arrival, (ii) that they are entering Kuwait for touristic purposes, (iii) that they have a sponsor in Kuwait who is in possession of the original visa, and (iv) that they stay in Kuwait for a maximum of 30 days.

 Irish citizens must have a passport that is valid for six months beyond their arrival in Kuwait.
-A visa is required, and can be obtained on arrival for a max. stay of 3 months.
+A visa is required, and can be obtained on arrival for a maximum stay of 3 months.